Contact us for Reservation

 ミシュランガイド京都・大阪2010において2つ星を獲得

 Honke Tankuma Honten was listed for the first time in the Michelin Guide Kyoto/Osaka 2010 on October 13, 2009.
-Monmo Kyoto cuisine, which makes the most of the flavors from its ingredients, has been highly acclaimed abroad.
+Monmo Kyoto cuisine, which makes the most of the flavors from its ingredients, has been highly acclaimed worldwide.

 2017